Hamiltonian Quantum Generative Adversarial Networks: Implementation on a quantum computer

 \subsubsection{Classical Storage}

 The maximum storage amount that the HQuGAN requires is proportional to the size of the gradient vector (or Hessian matrix if we utilize quasi-Newton optimization methods) of the cost function at each time for all the control pulses.
 Since the HQuGAN can forget about past gradient values, the required classical storage is $O(\text{poly}(n))$, independent of the number of iterations.
-This shows a substantial improvement compared to the classical storage required by Quantum State Tomography (QST) or self-guided QST \cite{self_guided_qst}, which is (at least) exponential in $n$.
+This shows a substantial improvement compared to the classical storage required by Quantum State Tomography (QST) or self-guided QST \cite{self_guided_qst}, which is (at least) exponential in $n$. {Hence, the HQuGAN could prove valuable when we need to generate an unknown quantum state without the need to store an extensive classical memory for its classical representation.}